-Foundations and Methods of Teaching Social Science K-2 2 Credit Hours course explores the core areas of the Illinois Learning Standards for Social Science (2016): Inquiry Skills, Civics Standards, Geography Standards, Economics & Financial Literacy Standards, and History Standards.
+Foundations and Methods of Teaching Social Science K-2 2 Credit Hours

+This course examines the content and methods of teaching social science in diverse and inclusive settings.
+The course explores the core areas of the Illinois Learning Standards for Social Science (2016): Inquiry Skills, Civics Standards, Geography Standards, Economics & Financial Literacy Standards, and History Standards.
 The focus will be on methods of curriculum development, pedagogy, and assessment for the social sciences that help teacher candidates' structure learning activities where children learn to think, discuss, and inquire about topics in the discipline.
 An emphasis will be placed on holistic learning, the interrelatedness of curricular areas, and the developmental appropriateness of integrating teaching and learning in the primary grades.
 Candidates will become familiar with various educational technologies that support engaged learning activities in social science.